The first of three Jim Carrey films turned into an

 Developed by Duane Capizzi,

-greater heroic streak than in the film.
-The Mask’s restriction of only working
+simply mischievous with a greater heroic streak than in the film.
+The Mask’s

-at night (due to Loki being a night god) was also removed, meaning his insane
+restriction of only working at night (due to Loki being a night god) was also

-antics could happen 24/7.
-His favorite hangout with his friend, Charlie (Mark
+removed, meaning his insane antics could happen 24/7.
+His favorite hangout with

-L. Taylor), the Cocoa Bongo Club, still existed, but the character of Tina was
+his friend, Charlie (Mark L. Taylor), the Cocoa Bongo Club, still existed, but

-eliminated completely.
-Despite being entirely a cartoon, the show attempted the
+the character of Tina was eliminated completely.
+Despite being entirely a

-same balance of reality to counter The Mask’s cartoonish abilities, but often
+cartoon, the show attempted the same balance of reality to counter The Mask’s

-times circumstances would lead even the “real” elements to be subjected to the
+cartoonish abilities; but often circumstances would lead even the “real”

-appearance, but Carrey had asked them to change it.
+design looked closer to Carrey’s appearance, but Carrey had asked them to

 The Mask turns Pretorius over to Det.
 Doyle and Lt.
 Kellaway. |